Functional analytic methods for discrete approximations of subwavelength resonator systems: Finite systems

-\end{lemma} \begin{remark} It is interesting to compare and contrast the capacitance formulation to the tight-binding approximation that is commonly employed in quantum-mechanical settings \cite{fefferman2018honeycomb,wallace1947band}.
+\begin{remark} In \cite{fepponmodal}, several other important properties of the capacitance matrix, such as a Perron-Frobenius type theorem, spectral bounds and properties on the coefficients in the case of symmetries, are established. \end{remark} \begin{remark} It is interesting to compare and contrast the capacitance formulation to the tight-binding approximation that is commonly employed in quantum-mechanical settings \cite{fefferman2018honeycomb,wallace1947band}.
 Both these formulations construct matrix eigenvalue problems as discrete approximations to continuous differential problems.
-A crucial difference, however, is that the generalized capacitance matrix accounts for strong interactions between the resonators.
+A crucial difference, however, is that the generalised capacitance matrix accounts for strong interactions between the resonators.
 The analogy with the tight-binding model is closer when the resonators are dilute.
 In this case, we see from \Cref{lem:dilutefinite} that $C_{ij}$ only depends on the $i$\textsuperscript{th} and $j$\textsuperscript{th} resonator and is unaffected by remaining resonators.
 Moreover, in the dilute regime, the eigenmodes of the system can be approximated by a linear combination of the eigenmodes of the individual resonators.
 This property, which is a key assumption in the tight-binding approximation, does not hold in the case of non-dilute subwavelength resonators. \end{remark}